 Every year, the English Department's Program in Composition, Literacy and Pedagogy offers an award for graduate student work.
 This competitive award recognizes superior graduate writing that investigates questions relating to literacy, pedagogy, or rhetoric.
 We welcome writing that takes any number of critical approaches: theoretical, historical, pedagogical, ethnographic, empirical, aesthetic, and/or multimodal.
 Submissions may be seminar papers, scholarly articles, work developed from conference presentations or dissertation chapters, digital or online projects, or projects composed specifically for this competition.
 Submissions cannot exceed 25 pages, including references.
 For work longer than 25 pages, please excerpt and provide contextual information for deleted portions.
 Dissertation chapters or parts of larger works should include a short description of the context of the larger project.
 Each student may submit only one project for consideration.
 Graduate students from any discipline may apply for the award.
 Submissions will be judged on the level of critical engagement with the topic, the significance of the argument, and the quality of the writing and composition.
 The team of judges for the award are usually graduate faculty with expertise in composition, literacy and pedagogy, not all of whom are associated with the Composition Program.
 The winning graduate student will receive a $200 award.
 Occasionally, a second-place prize is offered, or the prize is offered to co-winners.

-Submissions for the 2022 award will be accepted March 18 until April 8, 2022.
-Please send a pdf or doc/x attachment with all personally identifying information removed to firstname.lastname@example.org.
+Submissions for the 2023 award will be accepted March 27 until April 7, 2023.
+Please send a pdf or doc/x attachment with all personally identifying information removed to email@example.com with the subject line: Composition Grad Writing Award Submission.
 For digital projects, please send a link to a website or project uploaded to a server such as Pitt Sharepoint.
 In the body of your email, please provide the title of the project/essay, your name, and your departmental affiliation.

 We will announce the winner(s) of the award in April.
 Please direct questions about the award to Annette Vee, firstname.lastname@example.org.